 Is an elevation certificate required for flood insurance?

-Yes, it is.
-The National Flood Insurance Program requires it before it will approve you for a policy.
-If your lender requires you to purchase flood insurance before it will approve a loan, contact a local licensed land surveyor or see if the home already has an elevation certificate.
+It could be.
+The National Flood Insurance Program often requires an elevation certificate before approving your policy.
+If your lender requires you to purchase flood insurance before it will approve a loan, you may want to contact a local licensed land surveyor or see if the home already has an elevation certificate.

-How much does it cost to get a certificate of elevation?
+How much does it cost to get an elevation certificate?

 How long does it take to get an elevation certificate?